azeezkenny007/DJANGO-BACKEND-WORK-0N-FILMPROJECT/README.md

 # DJANGO-BACKEND-WORK-0N-FILMPROJECT
-This is a django backed website for a film project.
+This is a django backed website for a film project